 Potassium is an essential electrolyte that helps maintain fluid balance and blood pressure.
 It also is necessary for muscle contractions, heart health and regulating the pH level of your blood to prevent it from becoming too acidic.

-While most people instantly associate potassium with bananas, potassium is actually found in a wide variety of other fruits and vegetables as well.
+While most people instantly associate potassium with bananas, potassium is actually found in a wide variety of other vegetables and fruits as well.

 Spinach, tomatoes, potatoes, avocados, salmon and sweet potatoes are all other excellent sources of potassium.